handfistface/ListPoint/replit.md

 - **Footer Pages**: About Us page describing the platform's mission, features, and solo developer background.
 Contact Us page with email contact information (kirschnerjohn10@gmail.com).

 ### System Design Choices
-- All items are automatically sorted alphabetically upon addition.
+- Items are automatically sorted alphabetically upon addition, unless the list has "Ordered Lists" enabled.
 When sections exist, items within each section are sorted alphabetically, and sections themselves are sorted alphabetically at the top of the list, with loose items appearing at the bottom.
+For ordered lists, manual item order is preserved via an `order` field, and alphabetical sorting is disabled.
 - Check lists store an `original_items` snapshot for restoration.
 - `items` in check lists have a `checked` field and an optional `section` field for organization.
 - **List Sections Storage**: Sections are stored as a field (`section`) on each item rather than as separate entities.
 Items with a `section` field are grouped and displayed together with visual distinction (striped pattern).
 Loose items (section=null) appear at the bottom with a horizontal separator.